Sudan Link Study Day

 What is it?

 The Sudan Link Study Day is one day in the year when anyone with an interest in Sudan can gather and meet up.
 The day is usually held in Shaftesbury School (click the link for details), because this location is central for the diocese.
-Click here for a poster which highlights the date for this year - please display this on Church notice boards and check back for booking details.
+Click here for a poster which highlights the date for this year - please display this on Church notice boards.

 What do we do?